greystate/umb-razor-reference/README.md

 ## DEV Notes

+### Tools

-I use [CodeKit][CK] for preprocessing the LESS file (enabling autoprefixer), and a bash script to transform the XML file with the list of methods into a single HTML file.
+I use [CodeKit][CK] for preprocessing LESS and [Kit][KIT] files, and a bash script to transform the XML file with the list of methods into a single HTML file.
 Yay, XSLT!

+### Data

+The data for this has been (and continues to be) collected from various sources - mainly from the [v6 Strong Cheatsheet][CHEAT] PDF, but also from the Umbraco source code and docs.
+It's a single XML file in the src/data folder.

-The codesamples are all in a separate XML file, so contributing a small code sample for a property or function should be super easy.
+The codesamples are also in a separate XML file, so contributing a small code sample for a property or function should be super easy.
 (Just imagine if that was a JSON file and you had to escape all the double quotes... *crickets* ... :-)

-## TODO

-- [x] Write the build script
-- [x] Test the Dash docset
-- [x] Publish somewhere on greystate.dk

 *Chriztian Steinmeier, 2018*